-Since the 2000’s, more than 300 European zoos have been participating in breeding programs for endangered species in order to prevent their extinction.
-The idea is to recreate a wild population from captive individuals.
-In parallel to these actions, the park Les Aigles du Léman has decided to invest in the research of raptors.
-We have chosen to study the behaviour of these birds in captivity in order to improve their longevity, their reproduction and their diet into the wild.
-Our aviaries allow biologists to deepen their knowledge of the morphology, habits and physiology of raptors in general.
+The park Les Aigles du Léman has decided to invest in the development of research on birds of prey.
+We have chosen to study the behaviour of these birds in captivity in order to be able to improve their longevity, reproduction and feeding.
+Our aviaries serve as an open-air laboratory, allowing biologists to deepen their knowledge of the morphology, habits or physiology of raptors in general.

 FREEDOM is a conservation movement that seeks to protect threatened birds of prey through creative conservation methods.
 By creating this unique and compelling content, FREEDOM seeks to engage a new generation of conservationists, catalysing popular support for the protection of nature worldwide.